-Kindness Hour is a weekly get together organised by the SU Volunteering team.
-We meet every Thursday at 12pm on Zoom to catch-up while doing a different volunteering/kindness activity each week.
+Kindness Hour is a monthly get together organised by the SU Volunteering team.
+We meet on a Thursday at 12pm on Zoom to catch-up while doing a different volunteering/kindness activity each time.
 There are some good reasons for joining Kindness Hour!

 1: You will contribute to a good cause.